-- The Shu et al (1987, ARAA, 25, 23) cartoon summary of the four main stages of star (and planet) formation Fig. 7 was long the "industry standard": http://www.annualreviews.org/doi/pdf/10.1146/annurev.aa.25.090187.000323 It's worth thinking about this cartoon in the context of the size, mass, and time scales just discussed. - The observational analog to the Shu cartoon is the Class 0/I/II/III protostar/pre-MS star classification system, which is based solely on the slopes of infrared spectral energy distributions (SEDs) plus the ratio of submm/far-IR flux to bolometric flux, in the case of Class 0.
-A recent (observational) review/analysis of this system in the context of Spitzer and Herschel imagery & photometry is included in Dunham et al.'s (2014) review in Protostars & Planets VI: http://arxiv.org/pdf/1401.1809v2.pdf - Pre-MS evolutionary tracks i.e., paths of pre-MS stars of a given mass in the H-R diagram, prior to H detonation provide the means to translate the age since "formation" of a (proto)star of given mass to its observable properties, i.e., protospheric temperature and luminosity.
-Examples abound in the literature; Fig. 4 in Shu et al. (1987; see above), though very old and out of date, is good for purposes of illustration.
+- The observational analog to the Shu cartoon is the Class 0/I/II/III protostar/pre-MS star classification system, which is based solely on the slopes of infrared spectral energy distributions (SEDs) plus the ratio of submm/far-IR flux to bolometric flux, in the case of Class 0.
+A fairly recent (observational) review/analysis of this system in the context of Spitzer and Herschel imagery & photometry is included in Dunham et al.'s (2014) review in Protostars & Planets VI: http://arxiv.org/pdf/1401.1809v2.pdf - Theoretical "pre-main sequence evolutionary tracks" i.e., the model-predicted paths of pre-MS stars of a given mass in the H-R diagram, prior to H detonation constitute a widely-used means to translate the age since "formation" of a (proto)star of given mass to its observable properties, i.e., photospheric temperature and luminosity.
+Examples of pre-MS evolutionary tracks abound in the literature; Fig. 4 in Shu et al. (1987; see above), though very old and out of date, is good for purposes of illustration of model evolutionary tracks.